aerickt/lapwing-for-beginners/src/Chapter-25.md

 ### Setup

-Make sure you are using the <code class="code-mono">plover-lapwing-aio</code> plugin, or you have manually configured your dictionary stack by following [these instructions](Appendix-B.md).
+Ensure that <code class="code-mono">plover-lapwing-aio</code> is installed and <code class="code-mono">Lapwing</code> is selected as the system.
+Alternatively, if you are setting up [Lapwing manually](Appendix-B.md) (not recommended), ensure that <code class="code-mono">lapwing-uk-additions.json</code> is in your dictionary stack.

 ## Emily's symbols dictionary

-This dictionary allows you to write any symbol available on a regular keyboard.
-In one stroke, you can control the spacing, repetition, and capitalization of the next word.
+This dictionary allows writing any symbol that is available on a regular keyboard.
+In one stroke, spacing, repetition, and capitalization of the next word can be controlled.

 ### Usage